kaianuar/mcp-server-guide/mcp_server_guide.md

 ## Next Steps

-Explore the `examples/` directory for runnable Python and TypeScript servers demonstrating these concepts.
+Explore the `examples/` directory within this repository for fully runnable Python and TypeScript servers demonstrating these concepts.
+Each example includes its own README with specific setup and usage instructions.